 In the same way that how we eat, sleep, or work on a daily basis affects how well we can do each, our society mirrors this.
 The way we talk to, about, and interact with one another is just one reflection of how well we all work together as a society.
 If we have a healthy society that can communicate properly and offer genuine concern for the wellbeing of our neighbors, maybe that can extend to places like healthcare.
 If we can’t do that, we fail to value the lives of the people in this world around us and ultimately, we’re letting each other die in the process.

-Though it may not seem like it, men are not the only ones at the center of the way this world works.
-There are men, women, female- identified, male-identified, non-binary, and so many more people pushing through to do what they need to do every day in order to keep our world turning.
-We need to recognize that.
-We need to understand that without women—without healthy women—we have no healthy life.
+Though it may not seem like it, cis-men are not the only ones at the center of the way this world works.
+There are cis-men and women, trans men and women, non-binary, and so many more pushing through this system to do what they need to do every day in order to keep our world turning.
+Unfortunately, some people have to push harder to get to where some of the others already are—that’s where the problem is and we need to recognize that.
+We need to understand that without proper healthcare for those bringing new babies into the world—without all healthy people—we have no healthy life.

 I don’t know about you, but I kind of like the idea of healthy and happy babies that look like every one of us, not just some of us.
 The same goes for the mothers.
 Such systematic issues can only change if we do.